hikerguy1900/star_of_bethlehem/README.md

 })
 ```

-## Step
+## Introduction
 This isn't a tutorial on how to build the Star of Bethlehem
 project is a User's Guide on how to interact with it.
 Once you
 have read the guide and clicked finished feel free to experiment
 with your own modificatins to this program.

 ## Step
-All inputs are through the A button on the Circuir Playground.
+All inputs are through the A button on the Circuit Playground.

-Click the A button to advance thorugh the four weeks of Advent
+Click the A button to advance through the four weeks of Advent
 ending with a Star of Bethlehem white and yellow annimation.

 ## Finish